sarashs/NVIDIA_contest_2024/README.md

-# Windows based C-RAG Augmented with websearch
+# Windows based self/C-RAG Augmented with web search

 My project for NVIDIA challenge 2024 and runs on windows using NVIDIA tensorRT-LLM as well as NVIDIA and TensorRT-LLM as OpenAI API on Windows.